enormandeau/snplift/README.md

 **WARNING** Ultimately, the only way to guaranty that all the positions on the new genome are correct is to re-align the reads and call the genotypes again.

+See licence information at the end of this file.

 ## Installation

 To use **SNPLift**, you will need a local copy of its repository.
 Different